If you haven’t tried raw pak choy then you are in for a real treat in this salad, it is just wonderfully crunchy and tastes sooo fresh.

 - Rinse, peel and trim your carrots.
 Then cut into ribbons with a Y-peeler or vegetable peeler.

-- Peel your oranges first, cut into rounds and then cut into quarters.
+- Peel all your oranges first, then cut into medium dice.

 - If you are using the green onions, trim them then slice thinly on the diagonal.